-I respect you greatly, respect what you have been doing greatly,
+I respect you greatly, respect what you have been doing greatly, and I just want to say that.

 Dr. SULLIVAN.
 Thank you very much, Senator Rockefeller.
 I appreciate that.
 It is a pleasure being back with all of you.

 The CHAIRMAN.
 That is very nice of both of you to say.